Gabapentin and Brain Damage: Side Effects and Benefits

 Gabapentin has been successfully used to treat some of the effects of brain damage.
 However, prolonged use can cause serious side effects.

-Today you will learn more about the use of gabapentin for brain injury and what symptoms it can help relieve.
+This article will summarize the use of gabapentin for brain damage and discuss which symptoms it can help relieve.

 What Is Gabapentin Used For?

-It is also one of the few drugs that can cross the blood-brain barrier and enter the central nervous system.
-It works by changing the way nerves send messages to the brain.
+It is also able to cross the blood-brain barrier and enter the central nervous system.
+It works by changing the way the nervous system processes pain signals and reduces neurotransmitter activity.

 For people without brain damage, pain is detected in the following way:

-• Nociceptors (pain receptors) in the skin send pain signals via the peripheral nerves to reach the dorsal horn in the spinal cord.
+• Nociceptors (pain receptors in the skin, muscles, joints, bones, and organs) send pain signals via the peripheral nerves to reach the dorsal horn of the spinal cord.

 • The dorsal horn passes these signals on to the thalamus in the brain.